Quinta0/MonteCarlo/README.md

 ```
 2. Save the script as `portfolio.py`.
 3. Run the script using the command `python portfolio.py` or `py pi.py` if you have installed python from the microsoft store.

+### Output
+The output is a histogram of the simulated portfolio returns and summary statistics such as mean return, standard deviation, and Value at Risk (VaR).